What is a Curve card?

-As we mentioned above, the standard card is free.
-You'll only get up to £500 a month on fair FX rates and a fee-free foreign £200 cash withdrawal a month, so you can get good rates on your selected currency for travel.
+As we mentioned above, the standard card is free (with a £4.99 delivery fee).
+You'll only get up to £1000 a month on fair FX rates and a fee-free foreign £200 cash withdrawal a month, so you can get good rates on your selected currency for travel.
 However, if you're not travelling frequently, you may not need any more than this.

 The Curve black card costs £9.99 a month and does everything that the standard card does, but gives you unlimited access to fair FX rates, a fee-free foreign £400 cash withdrawal a month, alongside 1% cashback on three retailers selected by you on Curve Cash.

 That means if you're consistently spending with three companies, you can earn 1% of the value as cashback for you to spend!
 You'll also get worldwide travel insurance, which again is great if you're a frequent traveller.

 Lastly, there's the Curve metal card, which is a hefty £14.99 a month.
 You'll get everything we previously mentioned with the standard and black Curve cards, however, you're able to withdraw a fee-free foreign £600 cash per month.